diegomarquez/game-builder/README.md

 ###### TODO List:

-- Example than demonstrates multiple viewports
+- Example that demonstrates multiple viewports
-    - Try out the code to make sure game objects outside of a viewport are not rendered
     - Add text explaining controls for the example
     - Add example to the website